kubernetes-sigs/kubespray/docs/docker.md

 docker_log_opts: "--log-opt max-size=50m --log-opt max-file=5"
 ```

-Changre the docker `bin_dir`, this should not be changed unless you use a custom docker package:
+Change the docker `bin_dir`, this should not be changed unless you use a custom docker package:

 ```yaml
 docker_bin_dir: "/usr/bin"